SC Internacional: Building the Beira-Rio (1960s)

-The club spent three decades at the iconic Eucaliptos Stadium, renowned for its mystique, yet it eventually became inadequate for the club's growing needs.
+The club spent three decades at the Eucaliptos Stadium, yet it eventually became inadequate for the club's growing needs.
 In the Sixties, the Eucaliptos was becoming small for the large fan base.

 Exactly in the year when the long-standing dominance of Inter in the Gaúcho football was coming to an end, 1956, the story of the construction of the Beira-Rio, began.
 On 12 September 1956, Councilman Ephraim Pinheiro Cabral, a man involved in football who had presided over Inter on several occasions, presented a project in the Porto Alegre City Council for the donation of an area that would be filled in the Guaíba River.
 In fact, Inter was gaining a piece of land within the water.

 The Beira-Rio was largely built with the contribution of the fans, who brought bricks, cement, and iron for the construction, including from the countryside.
 In this regard, there were special radio programs to mobilize Internacional supporters throughout Rio Grande do Sul, but the 1960s were a challenging period for Inter in football, the Beira-Rio seemed like it would never be completed.
 Tired of the team's defeats at the nearby Eucaliptos Stadium, fans would go out to see the construction of the new stadium and to cheer for the construction workers.

 Despite the scarce financial resources, primarily directed towards the construction of the Beira-Rio, Inter assembled good teams, relying on the talent of youngsters like Bráulio, Dorinho, and Pontes.
-In their first participation in a national competition, the Torneio Roberto Gomes Pedrosa of 1967, Inter had a remarkable campaign, reaching the final phase and ultimately securing the runner-up position against Ademir da Guia's Palmeiras.
+In their first participation in a national competition, the Torneio Roberto Gomes Pedrosa of 1967, Inter had a strong campaign, reaching the final phase and ultimately securing the runner-up position against Ademir da Guia's Palmeiras.
 The following year, the Colorado repeated their performance, narrowly missing out on the title, finishing just behind Pelé's Santos.
 Inter was beginning to establish itself among the top clubs in Brazil.